TEAM

 • 2019 – crowned IMSA GTD champions with Trent Hindman & Mario Farnbacher

-• 2019 – scored a first IndyCar podium at the INDYCAR Grand Prix with Jack Harvey
+• 2019 – Scored a first IndyCar podium at the INDYCAR Grand Prix with Jack Harvey

 • 2020 – MSR wins second consecutive IMSA GTD championship with Mario Farnbacher and Matt McMurry